ENERO: Efficient Real-Time WAN Routing Optimization with Deep Reinforcement Learning: Experimental Results

 \subsubsection{DRL Agent Training}

 In all the experiments from this paper we are always evaluating the same DRL agent.
 This means that we have only trained \textit{a single DRL agent} and incorporated it into Enero.
-To train this DRL agent, we arbitrarily picked 3 network topologies and we split the original 150 TMs into 100 TMs for training and 50 TMs for evaluation.
-Specifically, we used the BtAsiaPac, Garr199905 and Goodnet topologies.
+To train the DRL agent, we arbitrarily picked 3 network topologies (i.e., BtAsiaPac, Garr199905 and Goodnet topologies) from the 74 topologies extracted from the Topology Zoo dataset.
+We split the original 150 TMs from each topology into 100 TMs for training and 50 TMs for evaluation.
+During training, the DRL's agent performance evolution is evaluated on the BtAsiaPac, Garr199905 and Goodnet topologies after every training step.
+Specifically, the agent is evaluated on 20 TMs uniformly sampled from the evaluation split for each topology.